Hereford F.C.: 2018–19 season

-On 13 September 2018, after three league titles in a row, Peter Beadle was sacked as manager of Hereford, a month into the new season with Hereford in 12th place in the National League North.
+On 13 September 2018, after three consecutive league titles, Peter Beadle was sacked as manager of Hereford, a month into the new season with Hereford in 12th place in the National League North.
 Assistant manager Steve Jenkins also departed, leaving Ryan Green as interim player-manager.
-On 19 September 2018, Tim Harris was appointed Head of Football, with Marc Richards subsequently taking the Head Coach role on 3 October 2018.
+On 19 September 2018, Tim Harris was appointed Head of Football, with his son-in-law Marc Richards subsequently taking the Head Coach role on 3 October 2018.
 They finished the season in 17th after poor performances against teams in positions low-down in the table, including 0 wins from 6 against the three relegated sides.

 2019–20 season

 Three games into the campaign, and with four points from a possible nine, Marc Richards was sacked as head coach on 12 August, with his assistant Will Morford also leaving.
 The club announced that Head of Football Tim Harris would take interim charge of the side while searching for a new head coach.
 On 29 August, Russell Slade was announced as the club's new Manager.
 Andy Whing joined as his assistant on 13 September.

 Hereford invested in a new digital scoreboard to improve commercial advertising opportunities in September 2019.
 Its first game in use on 8 October 2019 coincided with the club crashing out of the FA Cup at the 3rd Qualifying Round stage in a replay against Tamworth, losing 3–1 on penalties having drawn both 90-minute games 0–0.
 This result was Russell Slade's first home defeat.

 Tim Harris resigned as Head of Football on 27 November 2019, with the position of 'Head of Football' subsequently being dissolved.

 On 14 January, Assistant Coach Andy Whing left the club with no reason being given for his departure.
 Just 6 days later on 20 January, Manager Russell Slade left the club after a run of just one win in 18 games.
-Josh Gowling was named the club's interim manager on 21 January, he appointed Steve Burr as his assistant 3 days later.
+Josh Gowling was named the club's interim manager on 21 January, he appointed Steve Burr as his assistant three days later.

 The season was eventually abandoned with seven games still to go due to the COVID-19 pandemic, with Hereford finishing in 16th place.

-2020-21 season
+2020–21 season

-Due to the COVID-19 pandemic, the majority of the 2020-21 season was cancelled or played behind closed doors.
+Due to the COVID-19 pandemic, the majority of the 2020–21 season was cancelled or played behind closed doors.
 However, the club enjoyed a relatively successful season, finishing in 12th position in the National League North.
 In cup competitions, they were knocked out of the FA Cup to Stafford in only their third competitive match.
-In the FA Trophy however, they managed to progress all the way to the 2021 Final, beating higher tier teams Aldershot in the quarter-final, and Woking in the semi-final.
+In the FA Trophy, however, they managed to progress all the way to the 2021 Final, beating higher-tier teams Aldershot in the quarter-final, and Woking in the semi-final.
 They eventually lost the match at Wembley Stadium to Hornchurch, despite going ahead through Tom Owen-Evans early in the match.